radwankakar/infrastructure/docs/research/vpn-implentation.md

 #### CA Keys and Cert Structure

+Root Cert (CA) are made by using [easy-rsa](https://github.com/OpenVPN/easy-rsa) repo and are kept `/etc/openvpn,easy-rsa/keys`.
+This creates a Piblic Key Infrastructure (PKI) allowing clients to connect to the server to access OpenVPN.
-Creating a root Cert (CA) is made by using [easy-rsa](https://github.com/OpenVPN/easy-rsa) repo and is kept `/etc/openvpn,easy-rsa/keys`.
-The hosting team should be able to copy all the keys and certs over to a new server with little effort. although some testing may be needed before deployment.
+The hosting team should be able to copy all the keys and certs over to a new server with little effort, although some testing may be needed before deployment.

 ##### Diffie Hellman

-crypto was generated using Diffle Hellman Command `openssl dhparam -out dh2048.pem 2048`
+crypto was generated using Diffie Hellman Command `openssl dhparam -out dh2048.pem 2048`

 ##### CRL ( Certificate Revocation list)

 Located `/etc/openvpn/easy-rsa-keys-crl.pem`.
-This is where users should be pleased once they no longer need access to the VPN.
+This is where users should be added once they no longer need access to the VPN.

 #### VPN Requesting

 Requesting and giving access methods can be found here: [VPN Access Policies](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/runbooks/vpn-access-requests.md)

-Following the request, Requestors would need SSH Access and those steps can be found here: [how to get SSH Access](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/runbooks/how-to-get-ssh-access.md)
+Following the request, Requesters would need SSH Access and those steps can be found here: [how to get SSH Access](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/runbooks/how-to-get-ssh-access.md)

 ### AWS Configuration

 #### VPC

+OpenVPN is on the __VPN__ server, which is in the Shared VPC.
+The VPN can communicate to servers on Dev and Prod VPCs because of the __server.conf__ set up described in the [Routing & ports](#Routing-&-ports) section of this doc.

-OpenVPN is located in the Shared-VPC and can communicate to dev and prod because of __server.conf__ it is allowing those IPs trough.
+OpenVPN is located in the Shared VPC and can communicate to dev and prod because of __server.conf__ it is allowing those IPs through.

-shared VPC is peered with the other VPCs.
-This allows communication and that security groups are leveraged at individual EC2 level.
+The shared VPC is peered with the Dev and Prod VPCs.
+This allows VPN server to communicate to the other services and leverages security groups and the individual EC2 level.

 ##### Security Groups / ports

-As with the OpenVPN Server Port 1194 UDP needs to be open and allowed traffic.
+As with the OpenVPN __Server.conf__ file, the main SG attached to the VPN instance, must have Port 1194 (UDP) open and allow traffic.

-The main SG attached to the VPN and all SGs must have an inbound rule to allow SSH from VPN.
+All SGs, including the main SG attached to the VPN, must have an inbound rule to allow SSH from VPN.